The Taylorsville State Office Building Project

 Increased Need to Support Teleworkers

-With the growth of Utah Works, we have an opportunity to rethink how to best support a teleworking workforce
+With the growth of the New Workplace Program, we have an opportunity to rethink how to best support a teleworking workforce

 Taylorsville State Office Building